Tips on How to Skin a Wild Hog

 Remove the Tenderloins

 On the inside of the hog, behind where the guts would be, there are two small pieces of meat, one on each side of the back bone.
 These are the tenderloins.
 They are the most tender pieces of meat on a hog.
 We typically rinse the back strap and tenderloins immediately after removing them and use our fish and game vacuum sealer to vacuum seal them immediately and freeze them.
+Don't skimp on the bags either, quality vacuum sealer bags are important to keeping your wild game for the long haul.

 Remove the Front Shoulders